 Gal*Gun 2 isn’t for everyone, but if you liked Double Peace than you are bound to love the latest title.
 The only issue I had was with the controls which I eventually managed to get used too, but the game is clearly taken from the Gal*Gun VR version on Steam so I would love them to re-implement the VR support for PSVR.
-If you are easily offended or think Japanese games which feature young girls in their underwear is demeaning or ‘wrong’, then don’t pick up this game as it’s not for you and you’re not it’s target audience.
+If you are easily offended or think Japanese games which feature young girls in their underwear is demeaning or ‘wrong’, then don’t pick up this game as it’s not for you as you’re not the target audience.

 It’s Japanese school-boy humour at it’s best, complete with innuendo, anime girls, massages, and upskirts.
 If you want a game you can pick up and play every now and again, have a laugh playing it and experience some crazy dialogue options and events, then pick this game up today!